No Onion No Garlic Aloo Baingan

 • Once the cumin seeds splutter, add the turmeric powder, red chili powder, and coriander powder, and saute for a few minutes.
 Be careful not to burn the masala.

-½ teaspoon Turmeric powder, 1 teaspoon Red chili powder, 2 tablespoons coriander powder
+½ teaspoon Turmeric powder, 1 teaspoon Red chili powder, 2 tablespoon coriander powder

 • Add in the cut aubergine/eggplant, and potatoes and salt.